DjangoForAll/Django-Course/Level_02/Milestone/Readme.md

 ```
 $ ./tasks done 5
-Error: no incomplete item with index 5 exists.
+Error: no incomplete item with priority 5 exists.
 ```

 ### 6. Generate a report